Kooper

 Linguistic Adaptability

-The name adapts well across languages, maintaining similar spelling and pronunciation; variants exist in other cultures such as 'Couper' in French, with similar occupational origins.
+The name adapts well across languages, with similar spelling and pronunciation in English-speaking countries.
+Variants exist in other languages, such as 'Cooper' in American English and 'Küpper' in German, though less common.

 Famous People Named kooper